 If you choose to file a liability claim, you could pursue the following damages up to the maximum limits:

 Unfortunately, there are times when you might come across a driver who doesn’t have liability insurance, despite state laws requiring it.
 If that happens, there are other options for pursuing a settlement.
-UM (uninsured/underinsured motorist) compensates the injured party’s damages when the at-fault driver doesn’t have liability coverage, or the limits aren’t high enough.
-Instead of filing a claim with their insurance company, you would file a claim with your own auto insurance.
+UMUM/UIM (uninsured/underinsured motorist) coverage steps in to compensate for damages when the responsible driver lacks liability insurance or when their coverage limits are insufficient.
+It provides crucial financial protection for the injured party in such situations.

 The following damages are available in a UM claim:

-Like liability coverage, UM includes bodily injury and property damage limits.
+Similar to liability coverage, uninsured/underinsured motorist (UM/UIM) insurance includes specific limits for bodily injury and property damage.
+UM/UIM coverage ensures that you have financial protection in case you encounter an uninsured or underinsured driver, helping to cover medical expenses and property damage costs.
 If you chose property damage coverage on your policy, you could also seek compensation for car repair and replacement costs.